doda25-team7/infrastructure/README.md

 ## Check the network status
 log in the ctrl node and do `kubectl get nodes`

+## Access the Dashboard
+1. register `add 192.168.68.90` as dashboard.local in the hosts list of the host machine
+2. access `http://dashboard.local/` via your browser, you should see an interface to enter token
+* if it doesn't work, try log into the ctrl machine and execute `sudo ip addr add 192.168.68.90/24 dev eth1`
+3. log into the ctrl machine and execute `kubectl -n kubernetes-dashboard create token admin-user` paste the token in the dashboard interface.

 ## NOTES
 login the ctrl and use `systemctl restart` to restart failed service of any service failed in k8s